 Our partners in Uganda

-ACORD receives valuable support including from Oxfam Novib, American Jewish World Service, Amnesty International, Brot fuer die Welt, GEZA, International HIV/AIDS alliance, Foundation Open Society Institute, TPO Uganda and the Ugandan Government through the Ministry of Water and Environment.
+ACORD receives valuable support including from Oxfam Novib, American Jewish World Service, Amnesty International, Brot fuer die Welt, ECHO, GEZA, International HIV/AIDS alliance, Foundation Open Society Institute, TPO Uganda and the Ugandan Government through the Ministry of Water and Environment.

 Photos, videos and publications